mrkrd/matlab_wrapper/README.rst

 and appears as a regular Python module.

-**matlab_wrapper** uses standard `MATLAB engine library`_ and talks directly to the binaries through `ctypes module`_. (you do not need to compile anything!)
+**matlab_wrapper** uses standard `MATLAB engine library`_ and talks directly to the binaries through `ctypes module`_.
+You do not need to compile anything!

 .. _`MATLAB engine library`: http://www.mathworks.com/help/matlab/matlab_external/introducing-matlab-engine.html